-1. I. NAME OF PROGRAM:

-Fro From Killing Fields to Growing Gardens

-2. TYPE OF PROGRAM: Universal prevention

-Х Selective prevention

-Х Early intervention

-Other (please specify)

-3. NAME OF PROGRAM DEVELOPER - Please include all contact information

-Amy Phillips for the Cambodian Seniors Nutrition Program c/o Little Tokyo Service Center • 231 E 3rd St, G106 • Los Angeles, CA • 90013; 213.473.3035; aphillips@ltsc.org

-From Killing Fields to Growing Gardens serves Khmer-speaking older adults aged 55 and up.
-Survivors of the infamous Killing Fields and brutal Khmer Rouge regime in Cambodia experience a variety of mental health issues related to their experience.
-Common diagnoses include Post-Traumatic Stress Disorder, anxiety, and depression.
-As in many Southeast Asian refugee communities, Cambodians tend not to utilize professional mental health services due to language barriers, cultural stigma, and a belief in supernatural causes for mental health phenomena.
-Low levels of literacy and acculturation, particularly among older adults, as well as a general distrust of authority due to abuses by the government under the Khmer Rouge, make it particularly difficult for outsiders and professionals to penetrate this population though the needs are great.

-In order to address these needs, service providers can make use of the natural assets of the target population.
-Since Cambodia is largely an agrarian society, many older Cambodians retain memories and skills to grow plants and crops from their younger days in rural areas.
-Research indicates that working in a garden can be immensely therapeutic for people in general.
-However, many Cambodian seniors live in apartments or other settings where there is not enough land for a garden.
-A community garden can provide the space for seniors to be active and interact.

-Bringing together Cambodian older adults under the guise of gardening allows trained staff to engage consumers and establish a rapport with them outside of a clinical setting.
-Establishing this trust makes it easier to educate and refer consumers to mental health resources as necessary.
+.
+TYPE OF PROGRAM: Liniumal managetion .
+I I PE OF PROGRAM: Universal prevention Selective prevention X Early intervention X Other (please specify) NAME OF PROGRAM DEV e include all contact information Amy Phillips for the Cambodian S /o Little Tokyo Service Center • .
+TARGET POPULATION Program 106 • Los Angeles, CA • 90013; 213.473.3035; aphillips@ltsc.org Killing Fields and brutal Khmer their experience.
+Common diagr Southeast Asian refugee commu language barriers, cultural stigma literacy and acculturation, partic the government under the Khme population though the needs are In order to address these needs, s Cambodia is largely an agrarian s from their younger days in rural people in general.
+However, mar Rouge regime in loses include Pos nities, Cambodia , and a belief in ularly among old r Rouge, make in great. ervice providers ociety, many old ureas.
+Research in y Cambodian se hmer-speaking older adults aged 55 and up.
+Survivors of the infamou Cambodia experience a variety of mental health issues related to it-Traumatic Stress Disorder, anxiety, and depression.
+As in many ins tend not to utilize professional mental health services due to supernatural causes for mental health phenomena.
+Low levels of ler adults, as well as a general distrust of authority due to abuses by t particularly difficult for outsiders and professionals to penetrate this can make use of the natural assets of the target population.
+Since ler Cambodians retain memories and skills to grow plants and crops ndicates that working in a garden can be immensely therapeutic for niors live in apartments or other settings where there is not enough ide the space for seniors to be active and interact. establish a rapport with them ou consumers to mental health reso simple fact draws older adults to or daily.
+The level of care is adju the garden can be expanded as w rside of a clinical urces as necessar the garden so the sted to the size o ell. the guise of gardening allows trained staff to engage consumers and setting.
+Establishing this trust makes it easier to educate and refer y.
 Growing a garden necessitates daily or almost daily work.
-This simple fact draws older adults to the garden so that staff can engage them regularly, either in a rotation of "volunteers" or daily.
-The level of care is adjusted to the size of the Cambodian population.
-As the number of participants expands, the garden can be expanded as well.

-Note: This program could be adapted for other immigrant senior populations with agrarian backgrounds by modifying the language, outreach methods, types of plants and growing methods to the specific ethnic population.

-The primary goals of the program are to improve the mental and physical health of Cambodian seniors through an integrated approach that taps into their existing skills (an improved sense of well-being as they feel productive and useful) and encourages them to talk about their experiences.
-This is important because many Cambodian seniors self-report or exhibit signs of depression or anxiety.
-Their mental state often has an adverse effect on their physical health as well since they tend to experience their symptoms somatically.

-The mental and physical distress experienced by older generations can have a negative spiraling effect on entire families and communities.
-As spouses, family members, and friends feel stressed about their loved ones, they have less energy to help each other cope.
-Therefore, a secondary goal of this program is to improve natural support systems as caregivers and family members of participants also experience a reduction of stress and develop a better understanding of the seniors' experiences.
+This at staff can engage them regularly, either in a rotation of "volunteers" f the Cambodian population.
+As the number of participants expands, the language, outreach methods, types of plants a nmigrant senior populations with agrarian backgrounds by modifying nd growing methods to the specific ethnic population. integrated approach that taps intuseful) and encourages them to t are to improve o their existing s alk about their e on or anxiety.
+T the mental and physical health of Cambodian seniors through an skills (an improved sense of well-being as they feel productive and xperiences.
+This is important because many Cambodian seniors self- heir mental state often has an adverse effect on their physical health families and communities.
+As sp energy to help each other cope." ouses, family mer Γherefore, a seco older generations can have a negative spiraling effect on entire mbers, and friends feel stressed about their loved ones, they have less ndary goal of this program is to improve natural support systems as o experience a reduction of stress and develop a better understanding